 You will learn how to:

-Students in this program will benefit from working and learning in Bistro ’67, a full-service, green-certified teaching and learning restaurant operated by staff and students.
+Students in this program will benefit from working and learning in Bistro ’67, a full-service, Feast On ® certified and learning restaurant operated by our executive chef, staff and students.

 Qualified graduates of the Hospitality Skills certificate program may have the opportunity to continue their studies by completing a second year to obtain their diploma in Hospitality – Hotel and Restaurant Operations Management.